HyphnKnight/log/README.md

 #Log

-Log is a small library of logs that I frequently use formatted for consistancy and clarity.
+Log is a small library of logs that I frequently use formatted for consistency and clarity.